-Looking back over 2020 so far – and all the picture-perfect apartment developments that launched to market – we identified a few interior decorating trends.
+Looking back over the past year – and all the picture-perfect apartment developments that launched to market – we identified a few interior decorating trends.

 While you might not be able to discover that gorgeous lamp’s product id, or even find out what brand it is (and of course, it might exist only in the world of renders, and not be shoppable at all), all hope is not lost.
 Simply use our room-by-room guide below to direct your styling and shopping decisions so you can find lookalike furniture and decor that does exist in the real world.

 The lavish living room

 Most development showcases will open on a grandiose shot of the exterior.
 Swipe right and more often than not you’ll be shown a beautiful landscape shot of the spacious, open-plan living area – the hero in this shot being the enormous sofa.
 If you take some time to examine some of these living room shots from a few different developments you’ll find that most of these hero pieces are in fact oversized, grey and beautifully textured with grand cushions and blankets, low armrests and a chaise lounge extension.

 Pop into any modern furniture shop and you’ll be met with a few variations to choose from.
 Select a couch that is as big as will fit in your living area without overpowering it, and choose something that can be configured for different moods and uses.
 A thick, oversized book about your favourite artist or fashion designer on a low coffee table goes a long way too.